jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome.md

 -   plug and play auth system
 	-   TODO: how does this integrate
 -   single priv / pub key pair
-	-   how do you do encryption through message queues? priv keys?
+	-   how do you do [[thoughts/encryption|encryption]] through message queues? priv keys?
 -   hash of pub key → id
 -   encrypts a data block on computer containing outgoing message queues
 -   NAT for local replication